 Incorporating multivitamins and probiotics into your diet is also a good idea.
 “Take a multivitamin with minerals plus a probiotic containing five to 10 billion colonies for immune and nutritional support,” suggests Thornfeldt.
 Not only do probiotics help strengthen your immune system (preventing viruses from infecting in the first place), but one 2012 study found that a particular probiotic strain was especially effective at fighting the herpes virus.

 As for the particular vitamins that might help with cold sore relief, there are several.
-Research by the Foundational Medical Review found that vitamin C may help both treat and prevent cold sores while zinc has been found to reduce the number and frequency of cold sore outbreaks.
+Research shows that vitamin C may help treat and prevent cold sores, while zinc has been found to reduce the number and frequency of cold sore outbreaks.

 Try a Dermatologist-Approved, Over-the-Counter Treatment